 Apply for a Paper & Bulk Paper Wholesale Trading License in Dubai

-This guide covers everything you need to know, from what the licence covers and who it suits, to setup costs, compliance requirements, and why Dubai is exceptionally well-positioned for this trade.
+This guide covers everything you need to know, from what the license covers and who it suits, to setup costs, compliance requirements, and why Dubai is exceptionally well-positioned for this trade.

-The Paper & Bulk Paper Wholesale Trading Licence (Activity Code: 4669.06) falls under the Trading category and is classified as a Trading Licence.
+The Paper & Bulk Paper Wholesale Trading License (Activity Code: 4669.06) falls under the Trading category and is classified as a Trading License.
 It authorises businesses to engage in the wholesale purchase and sale of paper and bulk paper products.
 This includes, but is not limited to:

 Uncoated and coated printing and writing paper